-Chris and SANDRA STANLEY (32) own a Craftsman-style house in a residential neighborhood.
+Chris and SANDRA STANLEY (32) - stylish, dissatisfied, sad own a Craftsman-style house.
 A half-dozen YOUNG COUPLES gather in the roomy back yard.
 Most hold a beer or a glass.

 Chris turns burgers and hot dogs on a grill.
 He and Randy are relaxed as they chat.